Signed Into Law

 Which agencies enforce SB958?

-SB958 is enforced by Texas Department of Public Safety (Criminal Records Division) and Texas Criminal Courts (Judicial enforcement of nondisclosure orders).
+SB958 is enforced by Texas Criminal Courts (Judicial enforcement of nondisclosure orders) and Texas Department of Public Safety (Criminal Records Division).

 Q

-The compliance urgency for SB958 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB958 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q